andrewchambers/assist/README.md

 ## Examples

 ```
-$ minicoder --focus '*.c' 'Can you fix the compile errors in this project?'
+$ minicoder --files '*.c' 'Can you fix the compile errors in this project?'
 ```

 ```